Hardware at Cloudflare (Ep3)

 Yeah, there could be many kind of outage like the ones we had last week.

-It's, it's one of those things that all of us at Cloudflare and software engineers, anybody else.
+It's, it's one of those things that all of us at Cloudflare and software engineers, anybody else, they have to trust that our machines are on.

-I think we've hit them up that we we can clarify a little bit more.
+I think we've hit them up, but we can clarify a little bit more.
+So for any of you that would like to answer, you know, how deep are our racks?

 So when we looked at the previous generation systems that we used a lot of 1080 to 1200 millimeter racks.